phonegap/node-phonegap-build-api/README.md

 ## Overview

-The intention is to simplfy authentication and requests to the [PhoneGap Build REST API][build-api-docs] for node.js clients.
+This library simplfies authentication and requests to the [PhoneGap Build REST API][build-api-docs] for node.js clients.

 In many ways, this library is little more than a convenience wrapper for [mikeal's][github-mikeal] [request][github-request] library.
 You can expect that all of [request's][github-request] functionality to be available to the `API` object returned by `client.auth();`.

+If something is inaccurate or missing, please send a pull request!

 ## API